ceybers/excel-helper-library/PersistentStorage/PersistentStorage.md

 - All three of these can be stored either at the workbook-level (singleton), or at the table-level (supporting multiple tables).
 - The tables are not linked or limited to the actual ListObjects in the workbook.
 - If a key does not exist, the getter returns the default value.
 The setter will automatically insert the key if it doesn't exist, and will update it if it does (i.e., Upsert).
+- MRU support via `ISettings`' Get/Set Collection and `MostRecentlyUsed`'s To/From Collection.
 - ~~If no settings model already exists, using the Create method will create an empty one.~~

 ## TODO